-There is no universal access to ART.
+There is no universal access to MAR.
 Some countries impose sociodemographic criteria such as sexual orientation, marital status or age for access to ART.
 For example, in Italy, marriage is required, and in Switzerland a stable relationship is required, whereas in Spain there are no established regulations.
 Another B2-InF’s assumption is that the incorporation of societal voices in scientific and policy actions will lead to relevant applications of science and governance with regard to ART.

 B2-InF estimates that an effort must be made to ensure gender equality when reporting biomedical interventions.
-B2-InF considers that if the European Union (EU) aspires to a common framework on relevant issues such as ART, it is necessary to study sociocultural differences through both questionnaires (quantitative data) and semi-structured interviews (qualitative data), giving voice to concerns and expectations of citizens towards improving ART for society
+B2-InF considers that if the European Union (EU) aspires to a common framework on relevant issues such as MAR, it is necessary to study sociocultural differences through both questionnaires (quantitative data) and semi-structured interviews (qualitative data), giving voice to concerns and expectations of citizens towards improving ART for society

-The objectives are:
+The objectives have been:

 1. Give voice to citizens towards improving ART.